rfletcher/terraform-provider-definednet/examples/cloudflare-dns/README.md

 1. [Build the `terraform-provider-definednet` binary](../../README.md#quick-start)
 2. Run `terraform init`, to install the cloudflare plugin
-3. Run `terraform plan`, setting the three required variables, and it should show a plan similar to the one below
+3. Run `terraform plan`, setting the three required variables, and you should see should a plan similar to the one below

 ```
 $ terraform plan \